search

 For more information on streaming on YouTube, please check the official YouTube support page:

-The settings for streaming to Facebook work almost exactly the same in Aximmetry as in the previous example, except that you have to select Facebook from the Video Out type:
+The settings for streaming to Facebook work almost the same in Aximmetry as in the previous example, except that you have to drag and drop Facebook in the Startup Configuration window:

 Go to your feed and select Live video: